re4/LibreCode/README.md

 - See model descriptions, parameter counts, variant tags, and estimated VRAM requirements
 - GPU detection shows your available VRAM so you know what will fit

-### .NET Reverse Engineering Toolkit
+### Reverse Engineering Toolkit

+The Reverse tab is split into two formats -- **.NET** and **WASM** -- each with their own file picker and sub-tabs.
+You flip between them with a single click.

+#### .NET Reversing

-A full reversing workbench built right into the editor, powered by the same decompilation engine as ILSpy/dnSpy:
+Powered by the same decompilation engine as ILSpy/dnSpy:

-- **C# Decompiler** -- load any .dll or .exe and see the full decompiled C# source.
-Navigate a type tree (namespaces and classes) and click to decompile individual types.
+- **C# Decompiler** -- load any .dll or .exe and browse the full decompiled source.
+Navigate by namespace and class, click to decompile individual types.
-- **IL Disassembler** -- view raw IL bytecode for the entire module or any specific type.
+- **IL Disassembler** -- raw IL bytecode for the entire module or per-type.
-- **PE Inspector** -- examine PE headers (machine type, subsystem, image base, DLL characteristics, entry point), PE sections (.text, .rsrc, etc.), CLR metadata (runtime version, target framework), and all assembly references with versions and public key tokens.
+- **PE Inspector** -- PE headers, sections, CLR metadata, assembly references, the works.
-- **String Search** -- scan the user strings heap for hardcoded strings, URLs, keys, and credentials.
-Filter results in real time.
+- **String Search** -- scan the user strings heap for hardcoded strings, URLs, keys, credentials.
+Real-time filtering.
-- **Hex Viewer** -- page through raw file bytes with offset, hex, and ASCII columns.
-Jump to any offset instantly.
+- **Hex Viewer** -- page through raw bytes with offset, hex, and ASCII columns.
+Jump to any offset.
+- **IL Debugger** -- step through .NET IL instructions one at a time.
+Pick a method, set breakpoints, and watch the evaluation stack and local variables change as you step.
+It simulates the CLR execution engine so you can understand exactly what a method does at the bytecode level without actually running it.
-- **AI Analysis** -- send decompiled code to the AI with a reverse-engineering-focused prompt that analyzes for vulnerabilities, obfuscation patterns, anti-debugging techniques, and control flow.
+- **AI Analysis** -- send decompiled code to the AI for vulnerability analysis, obfuscation detection, anti-debugging pattern recognition, and control flow review.

+#### WASM Reversing

+A zero-dependency WebAssembly binary analysis toolkit built from scratch:

+- **WAT Disassembly** -- full disassembly of every function in WebAssembly Text format.
+Browse functions in a tree, click to see the instruction listing.
+- **Module Info** -- high-level overview of the binary: version, function/import/export/global/table/memory/data segment counts, section layout.
+- **Imports & Exports** -- split-pane view of everything the module imports and exports, with kind and type info.
+- **String Search** -- extract strings from WASM data segments with offset and segment index.
+- **Hex Viewer** -- same hex/ASCII pager as the .NET side, but for .wasm files.
+- **WASM Debugger** -- step-through interpreter for WASM bytecode.
+Select a function, set breakpoints on instruction indices, and single-step through execution.
+Watch the operand stack grow and shrink, inspect local variables, and see output in real time.
+Covers ~200 opcodes.
+- **CDP Live Debugger** -- connect to a real browser instance over Chrome DevTools Protocol and debug WASM running in the wild.
+Discover targets, attach to a tab, pause/resume/step over/step into/step out, set breakpoints on WASM scripts by line and column, evaluate expressions in the paused frame context, inspect scope variables and the call stack, read WASM linear memory, and watch console output -- all from inside LibreCode.
+Just launch Chrome or Edge with `--remote-debugging-port=9222` and hit Discover.
+- **AI Analysis** -- send disassembled WASM functions to the AI for the same deep analysis you get on the .NET side.

 ### Session Persistence